esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 2. There seems to be no way in indicating/defining heading levels.
 What is the expected heading levels and how do I know which headings that I'm editing?
 3. There's tons of contrast issues in the rich text editor.
 I would suggest to have a better contrast between the rich text boxes and the background.
 Also a better contrast between the text in the boxes and the box color.
 4. Labels inside rich text elements.
 I would suggest to put them + some describing text above each rich text box.
+5. There's no way to describe the images with alt text.

+Notes from solution:
+-

 ## Useful resources
 TODO: Add more  useful links.